Miro0o/Docs-Notes/CS/🔑 CS_Core/🧬 Computer System/Operating System (Theory)/Processes Management/Concurrency/Deadlock & Starvation/Approaches to Deadlock.md

 3. There is also the practical problem created by the use of modular programming or a multithreaded structure for an application.
 An application would need to be aware of all resources that will be requested at all levels or in all modules to make the simultaneous request.

-#### No Preemption
+#### 🤔 No Preemption
 > **No preemption**: No resource can be forcibly removed from a process holding it.

 This condition can be prevented in several ways.
 First, if a process holding certain resources is denied a further request, that process must release its original resources and, if necessary, request them again together with the additional resource.
-Alter- natively, if a process requests a resource that is currently held by another process, the OS may preempt the second process and require it to release its resources.
+Alternatively, if a process requests a resource that is currently held by another process, the OS may preempt the second process and require it to release its resources.
 This latter scheme would prevent deadlock only if no two processes possessed the same priority.

-This approach is practical only when applied to resources whose state can be easily saved and restored later, as is the case with a processor.
+==This approach is practical only when applied to resources whose state can be easily saved and restored later, as is the case with a processor.==

-#### Circular Wait
+#### 🤔 Circular Wait
 > **Circular wait**: A closed chain of processes exists, such that each process holds at least one resource needed by the next process in the chain.

 The circular wait condition can be prevented by defining a linear ordering of resource types.
 If a process has been allocated resources of type R, then it may subsequently request only those resources of types following R in the ordering.